 An incomplete grade is awarded only when a student has been unable to complete the work due to circumstances beyond his or her control.
 The student must be doing satisfactory work within four weeks of the end of the semester.
 The incomplete grade is considered temporary and the student must make up the work without repeating the course.
-The incomplete grade must be replaced with a letter grade by the date specified by the instructor or within eight weeks of the semester's end, whichever date comes first.
+The incomplete grade must be replaced with a letter grade by the date specified by the instructor or within eight weeks of the semester's end, whichever date comes first for traditional semester courses.
+Non-traditional academic programs may have different time frames based on length of course.
 If the work is not completed, the incomplete will be converted to the grade specified on the incomplete grade form.
-Exceptions to the policy require approval of the dean of faculty and administration.
+Exceptions to the policy require approval of the appropriate academic dean.